-What is a load management control?
+What is load management control?

 Why do we need load management?

-When we reduce the energy use during peak times, we forestall the need to build new, expensive electrical generation facilities and transmission equipment to meet your electrical needs.
-Load management also provides for more efficient use of the facilities we have, which means we can hold future rate increases to a minimum.
+When we reduce energy use during peak times, we forestall the need to build new, expensive electrical generation facilities and transmission equipment to meet your electrical needs.
+Load management also provides more efficient use of the facilities we have, which means we can hold future rate increases to a minimum.

-Controlling the energy consumption of water heaters can be done effectively, efficiently, and quickly, without any burden to you.
+Controlling the energy consumption of water heaters can be done effectively, efficiently, and quickly without any burden to you.
 Under normal conditions, you will not run out of hot water.
-In fact, you may never even notice when the water heater is shut off.
+In fact, you may never even notice when the water is shut off.
 Water heaters are separated into two categories:

 - A1- typically 50-gallon water heaters, controlled any time of year, maximum control period shall not exceed four hours in duration in any ten-hour period.

 - 1B - typically 80-gallon water heaters, controlled any time of year, maximum control period shall not exceed six hours in duration in any ten-hour period.